ibm-cloud-docs/Cloudant/guides/sharding.md

 ## Concepts
 {: #concepts}

-All *Q* shards together contain the data within database.
+All *Q* shards together contain the data within a database.
 Each shard is stored in three separate copies.
 Each shard copy is called a shard *replica*.
 Each shard replica is stored on a different server.